 In future, the authorities will be obliged to investigate when they receive an initial suspicion of a crime committed by a company.
 As a rule, initial suspicion is already established by the individual offence of the employee, insofar as this is somehow associated with the company.
 If the authority finds that the company is responsible for the employee's violation, it must impose a sanction.

 We therefore anticipate a considerable increase in the personnel resources of the public prosecutor's offices in the area of corporate criminal law.
 Thus, the risk that a corporate crime will be discovered in the future is amplified.

 The penalty-reducing effect of compliance measures in the company will help prevent possible offences.
-Monetary sanctions will be lower if a company has tried to preventively hinder legal violations through compliance measures.
+Monetary sanctions will be lower if a firm has tried to preventively hinder legal violations through compliance measures.

-In view of the threat of sanctions, the establishment of an internal or external compliance management system is therefore strongly recommended.
+In view of the threat of sanctions, the establishment of an internal or external compliance management system with the help of a corporate defense lawyer is therefore strongly recommended.
 Up to now, only a few small to medium-sized companies even have a compliance officer, let alone a compliance department.
 Managing directors often justify this with the current costs involved.
-For smaller companies, however, only a few measures are usually sufficient to justify a reduction in the penalty.
+For smaller companies, however, only a few measures are usually sufficient to justify a reduction of liability and in the penalty.